knochenhans/tts_arranger/README.md

 # TTS Arranger

-A library that simplifies arranging text items fragments with multiple speakers and processing them using coqui.ai TTS to write audio files.
+Library that simplifies arranging text items fragments with multiple speakers and processing them using coqui.ai TTS to write audio files.
+It also features helper classes for converting HTML (and thus EPUB files) into TTS projects, based of customizeable rules to read specific elements with different speakers, and define pauses after certain elements.

+## Overview

+### TTS project elements
+* TTS_Item, TTS_Chapter, TTS_Project

+### Writer Classes
+* TTS_Simple_Writer: Simple single-file writer, works with lists of TTS_Items directly
+* TTS_Writer: Designed for writing audiobooks with meta data and chapters, works on with TTS_Project

+### Reader Classes
+* TTS_Text_Reader: Reads and converts plain text into a TTS_Project instance
+* TTS_HTML_Reader: Reads and converts HTML content into a TTS_Project instance
+* TTS_EPUB_Reader: Reads and converts an EPUB file into a TTS_Project instance
+* TTS_SRT_Reader: Reads and converts an SRT subtitle file into a TTS_Project instance *[not working due to timing bug at this point]*

+### Helper Classes
+* TTS_Processor: Takes a TTS_Item, synthesizes and writes it to a file, also takes care of preprocessing the text input and post processing the audio output
+* TTS_HTML_Converter: Parses HTML content into a TTS_Project (mainly used by TTS_HTML_Reader and TTS_EPUB_Reader)

-# Examples
+## Examples

 ```python
 from tts_arranger import (TTS_Chapter, TTS_Item, TTS_Project,